-Editorial for Special Issue
+Editorial for Special Issue: Learning Difficulties: Histories and Cultures

-Reasons: why this special issue - Owen??

 In conceiving this special issue, we wanted to foreground aspects of history and culture that have often been overlooked.
-Learning disability has long been the poor relation, neglected in the earlier conceptualisations of the social model and later in the return, in disability studies, to greater attention on impairment effects.
+Learning disability (or difficulties; the terms are often used interchangeably) has long been the poor relation, neglected in the earlier conceptualisations of the social model of disability and later in the return (in disability studies) to greater attention on impairment effects.
 Likewise, until the late 20th century, learning disability history research was limited to accounts from sociologists, historians, and the ‘controlling professions’ (Mitchell & Snyder): doctors, psychologists and psychiatrists, educators and agents of mental health services.
 This means that learning disability histories and learning-disabled people have been excluded from discourses of history and culture.
 They have not been able to contribute to these discourses, or where they have those contributions have not been recognised.
 Learning disability and learning-disabled people are frequently under-represented or simply missing from the historical record; people with learning disabilities are thus excluded from their own histories and heritage.
-This has made people labelled with learning difficulties almost invisible from general society.
-Where representations do exist, they are often skewed by the label and tropes of learning difficulties.
+Where representations do exist, they are often skewed by the label and tropes of learning difficulties, towards ideations of problems and deficits.
 Disabled people tend not to be the ones writing the histories; their insider knowledges are excluded from society’s historical and cultural imaginary.
-Learning-disabled people are also often excluded from being active researchers investigating their own histories, culture and heritage.
-In short, there is no shortage of research into histories of disability or into learning disability, but there is relatively little which has learning disability as its driving subject rather than its object (Goodley et al).
+There is no shortage of research into histories of learning disability but learning-disabled people have generally been excluded from being active researchers investigating their own histories, culture and heritage.
+There is also relatively little research which has learning disability as its driving subject rather than its object (Goodley et al).
+This has made people labelled with learning difficulties almost invisible to general society.

-More recently, input from a broad range of disciplines has helped to challenge the assumed truths generated about learning disability generated by medics, scientists, and medical historians, and learning disability has also emerged as a field of inquiry in its own right within disability studies.
-And the field of disability studies has enjoyed some success in challenging, and offering alternatives to, more traditional and exclusionary research methodologies and methods of knowledge production.
+More recently, input from a broad range of disciplines has helped to challenge the assumed truths about learning disability generated by medics, scientists, and medical historians.
+Learning disability has also emerged as a field of inquiry in its own right within disability studies.
+This field of disability studies has enjoyed some success in challenging, and offering alternatives to, more traditional and exclusionary research methodologies and methods of knowledge production.
 This in turn has helped begin to illuminate the subjugated knowledges disabled people possess (Bê; Johnson & McRuer).
-The overall objective of this special issue is to make a significant contribution to this growing field of interdisciplinary and emancipatory research about learning disability.
+The overall objective of this special issue is to make a contribution to this growing field of interdisciplinary and emancipatory research about learning disability.
 We are, therefore, delighted to present a collection of papers offering a combination of methodological creativity, analytical and epistemological insight, and, we think, papers that help us move towards a more radical conceptualisations of participation, valued knowledges, and equality.